White Island eruption: Grieving grandmother remembers her 'nanny boy' six months on from disaster

 "At least I got him back and that was my aim from the start."

 Patuwai Maangi hopes the police, WorkSafe and coroner's inquiries will be completed soon.
-She does not want to read them but plans to take them to the Maangi's grave and "bury them with him".
+She does not want to read them but plans to take them to Maangi's grave and "bury them with him".

 Fellow guide Jake Millbank, 19, suffered severe burns in the eruption and has spent months in hospital recovering.